ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 create an excessive number of TIPS views.

 To avoid these attacks on the TIPS server, the server SHOULD choose to limit the number of active views and reject new requests when that threshold is reached.
 TIPS allows predictive fetching and the server SHOULD also choose to limit the number of pending requests.
-In these cases, the server SHOULD return the HTTP status "429 Too many requests".
+If a new request exceeds the threshold, the server SHOULD log the event and may return the HTTP status "429 Too many requests".

 It is important to note that the preceding approaches are not the